 Amyloidosis is caused by the deposition of amyloid proteins in tissue and organs.
 It may have a primary cause or be secondary to other diseases.

 Amyloidosis usually presents with unexplained weight loss, fatigue, and edema resistant to diuretic therapy.

 Immunofixation of the serum and urine confirms the presence of monoclonal light chains in AL amyloidosis.
 Biopsy verification of amyloid deposits is essential.
 Accurate classification of amyloid deposit in tissues is necessary prior to initiating appropriate therapy.

-Treatment includes appropriate management of resulting clinical syndromes, such as nephrotic syndrome, cardiomyopathy, and conduction disorders.
+Treatment includes appropriate management of resulting clinical syndromes, such as nephrotic syndrome, neuropathy, cardiomyopathy, and conduction disorders.